ayl-duke-dev-28/trader-bot/README.md

 - yfinance is unofficial and may rate-limit; the data layer caches to `data_cache/`.
 - Politician-disclosure feeds are community-maintained and may move; URLs are in `src/politicians/tracker.py`.
-- Universe defaults to ~50 liquid NYSE names — "all NYSE" works in principle but invites rate-limiting on free APIs.
-Expand `src/data/nyse_universe.txt` at your own risk.
+- Universe defaults to a curated tech-heavy list from `src/data/tech_universe.txt`.
+Broad universes work in principle but invite rate-limiting on free APIs.
+- Backtests use today's configured universe and available historical data, so old periods exclude symbols that did not yet have enough history.
 - This is a tool, not investment advice.